franciscoPonceDev/My-Kanban/README.md

 # Awesome-Kanban

-> A nice simple app where you can add and remove books.
-The books you add are stored in Local Storage.
+> A nice simple Kanban board that you can:
+- Add Tasks
+- Drag and drop Tasks
+- Edit Task
+- Delete Task

 ## Built With